SyedDawoodMIU/PokeAdvantage/Readme.md

-# PokeAdvantage
+# PokemonAdvantage

 ## Overview

-PokeAdvantage is a console utility designed to help Pokemon trainers understand their strengths and weaknesses.
+PokemonAdvantage is a console utility designed to help Pokemon trainers understand their strengths and weaknesses.
 Using modern design patterns and best practices, this utiltity fetches data from a Pokemon API and processes it to give its strengths and weaknesses according to Pokemon types.

 ## Technologies Used